 Applicants must demonstrate experience in international human rights and a commitment to a career in the field, whether in academia and/or human rights practice.
 Candidates from Africa, Asia, and Latin America, and candidates who face impediments to education and leadership because of their race, ethnicity, religion, socio-economic background, gender, or sexual orientation, are strongly encouraged to apply.

-The Human Rights Institute (HRI) is the hub of human rights at Columbia Law School, and curates a human rights program for first year law students interested in pursuing a career in human rights law: The Human Rights Institute 1L Advocates Program.
-For students who would like a career in human rights, this program will provide the structure, support, and skills necessary to work toward that goal during your 1L year.
+The Human Rights Institute curates a human rights program for first year law students interested in pursuing a career in human rights law: The Human Rights Institute 1L Advocates Program.
+The program works, in partnership with the Social Justice Institute (SJI) and Rightslink, to create a space for students who would like a career in human rights.
+This program is a cornerstone of the SJI Public Interest/Public Service Fellows program, which will be rolled out in 2019.
+The 1L Advocates Program will provide the structure, support, and skills necessary to work toward preparing students for a career in human rights during their 1L year.

 Post Graduate Fellowships

 The David W. Leebron Human Rights Fellowship enables a Columbia Law School graduate to spend one year working with a host organization on a human rights project of the graduate’s choice anywhere in the world.

 Human Rights Watch, a leading international human rights monitoring and advocacy organization, has created the Sandler Fellowship for a Columbia Law graduate from the J.D. program in honor of Judge Leonard Sandler ’50.
 The fellow will spend one year in either the New York City or Washington, D.C. office monitoring human rights developments in various countries, conducting on-site investigations, drafting reports on human rights conditions, and engaging in advocacy aimed at publicizing and curtailing human rights violations.